reesmichael1/roman/README.md

 `roman` is still in very early development.
 Several improvements are planned!

+## Configuration

+You will need to copy the `config/config` file in this repository to `roman/config` within your platform's standard config directory.
+You can change the values in the file to your taste.

 ## Platforms

 Cross-platform support is fully intended, but for now, `roman` is only tested on Linux.
 (Most of the code should work just fine, but some filepaths that are generated are currently Linux-only.
 A patch would be happily accepted!)